openethereum/openethereum.github.io/FAQ:-User-Interface,-Wallet-and-DApps.md

 ### Can I use Mist with Parity?

 Yes, run `parity --geth` in Geth-compatibility mode.
 This sets the IPC path to be the same as Geth's and allows Mist to connect to Parity.
-See also [[Using Parity with Mist]].
+See also [Using Parity with Mist](Using Parity with Mist).

 ### Can I send Bitcoin to my Parity wallet?